custom-components/sensor.owlintuition/README.md

 # OWL Intuition

 A set of sensors to integrate the OWL Intuition devices network

 ## Installation (for Linux or Hassio systems)

-1. On the Home Assitant server, install the Terminal&SSH Add-On
+1. On the Home Assistant server, install the Terminal&SSH Add-On
 2. In a terminal do the following to download the files, and put them in the right place and clean up afterwards
 ```
 cd /config